kaihendry/dabase.com/content/blog/thinkpad-vs-m1.md

 Despite the M1's hardware being amazing, I just hate brew over pacman/yay.
 I hate the MacOS window manager.
 I hate the xcode nonsense.
 I hate not being in control of the software.

 Would I install Linux if I could?
 Probably not.
-I actually like to see what's going on in MacOS, and to importantly user Photos and FCPX, which I am sadly reliant upon for my pictures and videos!
+I actually like to see what's going on in MacOS, and to importantly use Photos and FCPX, which I am sadly reliant upon for my pictures and videos!

 So what's your next Linux laptop? idk.
 Not Apple hardware.

+Tbh my idea of late is to [build a quiet team Red PC](https://streacom.com/products/db4-fanless-mini-itx-case/).
+When I travel, I'll only take the M1 with me.